txwhid/Netflix-Content-Analysis-Understanding-Content-Distribution-Trends/README.md

 # **Netflix Content Analysis: Understanding Content Distribution Trends**

 ## **Introduction**
 Netflix has revolutionized the way people consume entertainment, offering a vast library of movies and TV shows across the globe.
-As a data analyst, I aim to dive deep into Netflix’s content distribution strategies to uncover critical insights about:
+Aspiring to become a data analyst, I aim to dive deep into Netflix’s content distribution strategies to uncover critical insights about:

 - Genre preferences across regions.
 - Trends in content additions over the years.